janaagaard75/expo-and-typescript/CONTRIBUTING.md

-# Contibuting to Expo and TypeScript
+# Contributing to Expo and TypeScript

 * Pick one of the SDKs that haven't yet been tested from the list in the README.
 * Write the type definitions for the SDK.